2020, May, 19

-The abundancy of fermented condiments in Asia is really amazing.
-If I only focus on Japan, most of the fundamental condiments such as soy sauce, Miso, Sake, Mirin and vinegar are all fermented.
+The abundancy of fermented condiments in Asia is impressiv.
+If I only focus on Japan, most of the fundamental condiments such as soy sauce, Miso, Sake, Mirin, and vinegar are all fermented.
 Without these, Japanese cuisine never is done.
 Moreover, these condiments hold so much character by regions like the terroir of the wine.
 However, the ingredients for making these condiments are very simple.
 Just grains and water.
-And some needs salt to ferment but some doesn't.
+And some need salt to ferment but some doesn't.
 How we ferment these ingredients change the results.
 Can you imagine the whole of Asia has so much terroir-based fermented condiments by mountains and by valleys?
 It's really overwhelming how people created their food cultures.

 Vietnamese fermented condiments

 So, let's turn our eyes to Vietnam here, which is my favorite country.
 The most famous fermented condiment is the fish sauce: nước mắm.
 It's made of fish and salt and fermented up to 2 years.

 If you've ever travelled to Vietnam, you may have found more.
 The purple-ish coloured paste which is stronger than nước mắm, thick soy sauce, light tasted vinegar and rice paste.
 They're all fermented.

 The fermented condiment I'd like to introduce you today is Tương.
 Tương is generally made of soybeans and fermented.
 In the northern part of Vietnam, like in the suburb of Hanoi, its texture and appearance are like a liquidy Miso or a mixture of soy sauce and Miso.
 As a Miso lover, I was so much excited to find a Miso-ish ferment of Vietnam.
 I'm really keen on the connections of our food cultures.
 (Yes, and also I'm a ferments nerd.)